mmmnic/Error_Notification_IOT/README.md

 Node for employee includes keypad for they to push in the error code.
-Then it will send that code and the machine ID to the main Node. the main Node will show that error to LED 7 segments and send the code to Sever for display on Web and android App.
+Then it will send that code and the machine ID to the main Node.
+The main Node will show that error to LED 7 segments and send the code to Sever for display on Web and android App.

 Team: Hoang Anh Quoc, Ngo Quoc Nhu, Bui Anh Khoa
 ID github: mmmnic, ngonhu159, fxanhkhoa

-How to add Database
+How to add Database:
 Open phpMyadmin
 Import sql file in database folder
 How to post/get/reset data